 If the drive-by appraisal results in the determination that the property appears to be in a condition that is not typical of the neighbourhood, a full appraisal should be completed.

-Mortgage brokering in Ontario is regulated by the Financial Services Commission of Ontario (FSCO) and requires a license.
+Mortgage brokering in Ontario is regulated by the Financial Services Regulatory Authority of Ontario (FSRA – formerly FSCO) and requires a license.
 To obtain a license you must first pass an accredited course.
-The Real Estate and Mortgage Institute of Canada Inc. (REMIC) is accredited by FSCO to provide the course.
+The Real Estate and Mortgage Institute of Canada Inc. (REMIC) is accredited by FSRA (formerly FSCO) to provide the course.
 For more information please visit us at www.remic.ca/getlicensed or call us at 877-447-3642.

 Full Appraisal for mortgage financing

 A full appraisal expands on the information and techniques used in the desktop appraisal and the drive-by appraisal by having a full inspection of the subject property completed.
 This inspection allows the appraiser to document the characteristics of the subject property, including any upgrades or defects in the home.
 The report typically contains interior and exterior photographs of the property as well as the immediate neighbourhood.
 Considered to offer the most information and therefore the highest level of protection for the lender, the full appraisal is the appraisal of choice for lenders who rely heavily on the property as security and less on the personal covenant of the borrower.
 Virtually every sub-prime and private lender will insist on a full appraisal.